BORP is running the Bay Wheels/BORP Adaptive Bike Share Pilot in Oakland and San Francisco.

-- Transfer from mobility device to adaptive bike (i.e. customers will need to do so on their own or with the assistance of friend, family member and/ or caregiver)
+- Transfer from mobility device to adaptive bike (i.e. customers will need to do so on their own or with the assistance of a friend, family member and/ or caregiver).

-- Emergency pick up of rider (i.e. if customer cannot return to the bike shop on their own) However, BORP Staff will provide customers with a phone number that they can call in case of emergency, will attempt to repair any mechanical problems, and will pick up the bike for return to the station .
-We will attempt to transport your mobility device to you, but may not be able to.
+- Emergency pick up of rider (i.e. if customer cannot return to the bike shop on their own).
+However, BORP Staff will provide customers with a phone number that they can call in case of emergency, will attempt to repair any mechanical problems, and will pick up the bike for return to the station.
+We will attempt to transport your mobility device to you, but cannot guarantee this.

 How long can I ride?
 Rides are limited to one hour.
 If no one is waiting for the bike you are on, you may extend your ride in 30 minute increments.